fhoedemakers/pico-pio-usb-gamepad-test/README.md

-# USB Gamepad test program for RP2040/RP2350 microcontrollers
+# USB Gamepad test program for Adafruit Metro RP2350 using PIO USB

+# pre-requesites

+- Adafruit Metro RP2350.
+Other RP2350 type boards should also work, but you need to modify CMakeLists.txt for this to work.
+- Raspberry PI Pico SDK
+- Latest master branch of Tiny-USB.  https://github.com/hathach/tinyusb/tree/master
+- Latest main branch of Pico PIO USB. https://github.com/sekigon-gonnoc/Pico-PIO-USB/tree/main Set the environment var PICO_PIO_USB_PATH to the location of that repo.

 ## PIO USB usage